Configuration Parameters

 Allowed values:

-Yes— enable intercepting and processing incoming connections;
+Yes— intercept and process incoming connections;

 Default value: No